kubermatic/docs/content/kubermatic/master/installation/install_kkp_CE/add_seed_cluster_CE/_index.en.md

 The command above will take care of installing/updating the CRDs, setting up Minio and the S3-exporter and attempts to provide you with the necessary DNS settings after the installation has completed.

-Once the installer has completed, check the `kubermatic` namespace on the seed cluster, the new controller managers should be deployed automatically.
+Once the installer has completed, check the `kubermatic` namespace on the seed cluster, where the new controller managers should be deployed automatically.
 If the deployment gets stuck, check the `kubermatic-operator` logs on the master cluster.

 ### Manual Installation

-Once the preparation for the cluster backup are done (setting up the StorageClass), install the Kubermatic CRDs using `kubectl`:
+Once the preparation for the cluster backup are done (setting up the StorageClass), install the Kubermatic CRDs using `kubectl`.
+The `charts` directory is part of the download archive on GitHub.
+Run the following command on the seed cluster:

 ```bash
 kubectl replace -f charts/kubermatic-operator/crd/